13 easy ways to give your finances a boost right now

 11. Download some financial apps

 This one is the easiest step of them all.
 If you can’t imagine leaving the house without your phone, why not make the most of it and use it to help you sort your finances.
 Whether you’re looking for help keeping up with your spending, with saving or investing, the right app can make life a bit easier.
-Check out some of our.
+Check out some of ourin this article.

 12. Take control of your credit score